New insight into light propagation and light-matter interactions with applications to experimental observations: Conclusions and remarks

-It should be noted that, the ILV is essentially different from the ``Lorentz violation (LV)'' presented in \cite{r12}.
+It should be noted that, the ILV is essentially different from the ``Lorentz violation (LV)'' presented in \cite{r20}.
 The ILV takes place within the frame of the two postulates (namely the principle of relativity and constancy of light speed), and it is completely consistent with the special relativity.
-In contrast, the LV \cite{r12} describes deviations from the two postulates; for example, there has been a controversy recently about whether there are deviations in the time dilation predicted by special relativity in experiments of high-energy ions \cite{r13,r14}.
+In contrast, the LV \cite{r20} describes deviations from the two postulates; for example, there has been a controversy recently about whether there are deviations in the time dilation predicted by special relativity in experiments of high-energy ions \cite{r21,r22}.

 In addition, we also would like to make some comments on the definition of power flow.
-The EM energy conservation equation is given by \cite{r15} \\ \\ which means that the energy flowing into a differential box is equal to the increase of EM energy in the box plus the work on charge done by the electric field.
-If there is no conducting current existing ($\textbf{J}=0$), the conservation equation becomes \\ \\ In principle, EM field solutions can be obtained by solving Maxwell equations associated with their boundary conditions without any ambiguity.
-However there does be some ambiguity for the definition of power flow in terms of above Eq. (\ref{eq27}).
+The EM energy conservation equation is given by \cite{r23}

+which means that the energy flowing into a differential box is equal to the increase of EM energy in the box plus the work on charge done by the electric field.
+If there is no conducting current existing ($\textbf{J}=0$), Eq.\,(\ref{eq26}) becomes

+In principle, EM field solutions can be obtained by solving Maxwell equations associated with their boundary conditions without any ambiguity.
+However there does be some ambiguity for the definition of power flow in terms of above Eq.\,(\ref{eq27}).
 Traditionally, $\textbf{S}=\textbf{E}\times\textbf{H}$ is defined as the power flow.
-However by adding a term with a zero divergence to $\textbf{S}$, Eq. (\ref{eq27}) will not be affected \cite{r5,r15}.
-For example, inserting $\textbf{S}=\textbf{S}_{power}+\textbf{S}_{pseu}$ into Eq. (\ref{eq27}), with $\nabla\cdot\textbf{S}_{pseu}\equiv 0$ taken into account we have the same-form conservation equation \\ \\ Thus we can re-define $\textbf{S}_{power}$ as the power flow.
-For an isotropic medium, $\textbf{S}_{pseu}=0$ and $\textbf{S}=\textbf{S}_{power}$, and this re-definition has no effect.
+However by adding a term with a zero divergence to $\textbf{S}$, Eq.\,(\ref{eq27}) will not be affected \cite[p.9]{r6}\cite{r23}.
+For example, inserting $\textbf{S}=\textbf{S}_{\mathrm{power}}+\textbf{S}_{\mathrm{pseu}}$ into Eq.\,(\ref{eq27}), with $\nabla\cdot\textbf{S}_{\mathrm{pseu}}\equiv 0$ taken into account we have the same-form conservation equation \\